-1. Around January 2009 a trip was organised by one of our tutors for a group of students to visit animation studios in London, including th1ng.
-The producer showed us around, told us about how the studio runs and showed us some of the different projects that they were working on.
+One of his tutors organised for a group of students to visit animation studios in London, including th1ng.
+A producer showed them around and told them about how the studio runs.
+She showed them some of the different projects that they were working on.

-2. On the week that we handed in our final project, I decided to take a trip to London to visit some animation studios and hand deliver my CV and showreel.
+On the week that they handed in their final project, he decided to take a trip to London to visit some animation studios and hand deliver his CV and showreel.
 It was a stab in the dark, but it paid off.
-When I walked into th1ng I happened to bump into the same producer.
-We spoke briefly about a project they needed help with, she remembered our visit with Andy and I started working for them a week later!
+When he walked into th1ng, he happened to bump into the same producer who had shown him around previously.
+They spoke briefly about a project they needed help with, she remembered the class visit.
+Within a week, he working for them!
+What great luck!

 Take some initiative.
 Admittedly it’s a little demoralising walking into 20 animation studios and getting ignored, but if you get to speak to just one producer or production manager then it will be worth it.
 Do something that sets you apart from the rest.